Mount Baker station: Transit-oriented development

 A 10-block, 37 acre area surrounding Mount Baker station was designated as the Mount Baker Station Area Overlay District and approved for rezoning by the Seattle City Council in June 2014.
 The rezone raised building heights from a maximum of 65 ft to 125 ft with hopes of attracting transit-oriented development around the station.
 The first major development in the rezoned area was the four-story Artspace Mount Baker Lofts, which opened in 2014 and has 57 units and no parking spaces.

 The triangular block on the south side of the intersection of Rainier Avenue and Martin Luther King Jr. Way is planned to have two apartment buildings.
 An affordable housing complex with 95 family units managed by Mercy Housing opened in 2020 with funding from the Paul G. Allen Family Foundation.
 Immediately to the north is ViV Crossing, a planned eight-story building with 172 units and underground parking for 74 vehicles and 148 bicycles.
-The west side of Mount Baker Station is occupied by the former University of Washington Consolidated Laundry and is proposed for redevelopment into a mixed-use affordable housing complex along with an adjoining property owned by Sound Transit.
+The west side of Mount Baker Station was occupied by the University of Washington Consolidated Laundry and a parking lot that were demolished in 2026 for redevelopment.
+The 5 acre site, owned by the city government and Sound Transit, was leased to El Centro de la Raza and Mercy Housing for 99 years for a new affordable housing project.
+The first phase comprises two buildings with 239 apartments and is scheduled to be completed in 2028; later phases allow for buildings of up to eight stories in height and additional amenities, including a childcare center and retail spaces.